Unicode

 MacRoman.
 Used in Apple Macs from outset (and largely falling away since the move to OSX), MacRoman encodes 256 characters - like, but differing from ASCII.
 MacRoman shares the first 128 characters with ASCII and in the remaining parts some characters exist in both encodings but with different characters encoding numbers (e.g. some accented Roman characters).
 With OS X, the Mac moved to UTF-8 encoding, but some app UIs programmed in pre-OS X tools (such as the then-popular Metrowerks) may not reflect such changes and still use the legacy MacRoman encodings.

 MacRoman fonts cannot represent characters outside the MacRoman basic set - especially languages using non-Roman alphabets.
-In Tinderbox v5, the latter will appears as strings of question marks or simply some garbled form of MacRoman characters.
+In Tinderbox v5, the latter will appear as strings of question marks or simply some garbled form of MacRoman characters.

 Possible relevant notes (via "Similar Notes" feature):